signalogic/SigSRF_SDK/mediaTest_readme.md

 where N can be 0 to set stdout to non-blocking, 1 to to poll stdout before writing, and 2 for no action (i.e. leave stdout as-is).
 The default mode is non-blocking; however if this causes any problems with other applications or processes running on the same server, modes 1 or 2 may be helpful.

 The purpose of non-blocking stdout (mode 0) is to avoid blocking application and/or packet/media worker threads when they write to console output. stdout blocking can especially be a problem for remote terminals, for example when network connectivity is inconsistent or temporarily unavailable.
 For mediaMin real-time and performance sensitive operations, blocked threads can result in wrong output.
-Blocked threads are detected and logged with preemption messages, as described above in [Real-Time Performance](#user-content-realtimeperformance).
+Blocked threads are detected and logged with preemption messages, as described above in [High Performance and Real-Time Performance](#user-content-highperformancerealtimeperformance).

 In mode 1 stdout is polled to determine whether it's currently blocked.
 If the polling times out, for example due to context switching delays, a timeout constant is used to limit the number of retries.
 This constant varies widely from system to system; to determine the retry limit the host system is profiled on-the-fly.